What is Motor Neuron Disease MND:-

 Brahmi: Bacopa monnieri (Brahmi), an herbal nutraceutical is recognized for its role as a Medhya Rasayana or a nootropic agent in Ayurveda.
 Ayurvedic and other herbal medications have gained increased acceptance as they are found to be safer than the synthetic counterparts.
 The therapeutic effects of Bacopa monniera are believed to be exerted through triterpenoid saponins present in the plant extract.
 Bacosides are the triterpenoid saponins of prime importance.
 They have been shown to enhance nerve impulse transmission.
 The bacosides promote the repair of damaged neurons by upregulating neuronal synthesis and kinase activity.
 The bacosides also aid in the restoration of synaptic activity, which ultimately leads to nerve impulse transmission (Singh and Dhawan, 1997).
 The nerve impulse transmission plays a vital role in promoting healthy cognitive functions like attention span, focus, concentration, learning and memory.
 There is evidence which suggests that Bacopa, by the virtue of containing active constituents like bacosides, influences the synthesis and availability of the neurotransmitter, Serotonin; therefore, Bacopa helps to maintain neurotransmitter balance (Charles et al., 2011; Rauf et al., 2012a)

 Kapikacchu: Kapikacchu (Mucuna pruriens) is a potent nervine tonic.
 It is a natural L-Dopa supplement that increases Dopamine levels in the body.
 Healthy levels of Dopamine are indispensable for smooth sensory function and mental agility.
 It calms the senses and relieves anxiety and stress.
 Increased Dopamine levels are believed to improve nerve conduction.
 It naturally manages movement disorders typical of neurodegenerative disorders.
 The drug has intense vata-pitta hara action.
-Excited vata manifests as rigidity, dryness, roughness, loss of function and tingling sensation in the body.
+Excited vata manifests as rigidity, dryness, roughness, loss of function, and tingling sensation in the body.
 Kapikacchu grounds and stabilizes the erratic vata.
 It soothes the nervous system and restores vitality and vigor.

 Turmeric: Turmeric (Curcuma longa) is a perennial, rhizomatous, herbaceous plant native to the Indian subcontinent and Southeast Asia.
 It has long been used in India’s Ayurvedic medicine and is a key ingredient in curry.
 The active ingredient in turmeric is curcumin.
 Research has shown that curcumin can boost levels of the brain-derived neurotrophic factor (BDNF).
 BDNF is a type of brain hormone, which increases the growth of new neurons.
 Furthermore, curcumin might fight various degenerative processes in the brain and enhance memory.

 Gotu kola: Native to the wetlands in Asia, gotu kola (Centella asiatica), also known as Indian or Asiatic pennywort, is considered the most rejuvenative herb in Ayurvedic medicine and is used both as a medicine and a vegetable.
 The name comes from Sri Lanka, where it thrives in the warm humid climate and is in high demand as a green salad vegetable.
-Gotu kola contains essential oils, tannins, plant sterols, amino acids, flavonoids, oligosaccharides and triterpenoid saponins, including asiaticoside, madecassoside and madasiatic acid.
+Gotu kola contains essential oils, tannins, plant sterols, amino acids, flavonoids, oligosaccharides, and triterpenoid saponins, including asiaticoside, madecassoside and madasiatic acid.
 It is rich in vitamins and minerals.
 Gotu kola supports healthy neurotransmitter function and improves cognition and memory.
 It also enhances brain function and protects the brain from degenerative conditions.
-It improves circulation to the brain, helping protect it from oxidative damage and reducing the risk of developing the degenerative brain conditions.
+It improves circulation to the brain, helping protect it from oxidative damage and reducing the risk of developing degenerative brain conditions.
 Gotu kola increases GABA in the central nervous system, so has a relaxing effect by reducing anxiety, and it supports the body’s ability to acclimatise to temporary stress, lowering cortisol levels and assisting with stress management.
 Gotu kola stimulates circulation, increasing collagen production and synthesis.
 It has positive effects on strengthening blood vessel walls.

-Shilajeet: Shilajeet (Asphaltum) is known as a potent detoxifier for the brain, Shilajit has been shown to assist the assimilation of nutrients, minerals and oxygen into the brain that support its ability to remove dangerous toxins.
+Shilajeet: Shilajeet (Asphaltum) is known as a potent detoxifier for the brain, Shilajit has been shown to assist in the assimilation of nutrients, minerals and oxygen into the brain that support its ability to remove dangerous toxins.
 Shilajit has also been found to inhibit the enzyme that breaks down the neurotransmitter acetylcholine.
-Acetylcholine is critical for memory, concentration and overall brain function – stress and aging can decrease levels of this important compound.
+Acetylcholine is critical for memory, concentration, and overall brain function – stress and aging can decrease levels of this important compound.
 Shilajit works to promote healthy levels of acetylcholine, further protecting the brain from degeneration.
 Shilajit helps in maintaining muscle strength & aids connective tissue adaptations.

 * Ashwagandha churna